 PAY: Travel expenses

-FOR: Angela Graham Bat Consultancy Service LtdI'm looking for voluntary assistants in and around the Manchester area to help with dusk emergence and dawn return-to-roost surveys, from April/May to September/October inclusive.
-Reasonable travelling expenses are paid.
+FOR: Angela Graham Bat Consultancy Service LtdI'm looking for voluntary assistants in & around the Manchester area to help with dusk emergence & dawn return-to-roost surveys, from April / May to September / October inclusive.
 Applications accepted throughout but please apply as early as possible.
-This casual work can be a useful addition to the cv of anyone interested in ecology and wildlife conservation.
-It can be done around your other commitments, perhaps once or twice a week, possibly including weekends.
+This casual work can be a useful addition to the CV of anyone interested in ecology & wildlife conservation.
+It can be done around your other commitments, perhaps once or twice a week, possibly incl weekends.
 Short-term availability is acceptable.
 Dawn availability is particularly useful.
-With 30 years' experience of working with bats, I offer a learning opportunity for anyone interested in working with bats.
-Existing experience of watching bats in flight and/or using a heterodyne detector is useful.
-Punctuality, reliability, good concentration skills and professional approach are vital.
+With 30 years' exp of working with bats, I offer a learning opportunity for anyone interested in working with bats.
+Existing exp of watching bats in flight & / or using a heterodyne detector is useful.
+Punctuality, reliability, good concentration skills & professional approach are vital.
 The closer to BL9 you live the more opportunities you are likely to have.
 Most reasonably-local applicants get the opportunity to participate.
 Due to the unsocial hours involved, access to a vehicle is usually necessary.
-Please supply your name, e-mail address, 'phone number and summer address for an application pack.
-There may be an opportunity for you to gain experience of other aspects of bat and bird survey work.
-ASK: email@example.com.
-0161 763 6171
+Please supply your name, e-mail address, 'phone number & summer address for an application pack.
+There may be an opportunity for you to gain exp of other aspects of bat & bird survey work.
+ASK: firstname.lastname@example.org 0161 763 6171

 JOB: Gardening Volunteer